foysalit/casper-crowly/README.md

 3. Casper.js provides some great options for debugging but even those can fall short in some cases.
 Which is why I found it extremely helpful to visually see what goes on during the crawling.
 Which is where the `flaming-octo-puss` repo comes in very handy.

-4. I tried to implement the parsing of relative urls but it seemed to become more and more complex as I moved forward so I decided to use a piece of code that is already written and tested.
+4. I tried to implement the parsing of relative urls at first but it seemed to become more and more complex as I moved forward so I decided to use a piece of code that is already written and tested.

 5. A lot of console.log()s and some other code are commented out and I left them that way since it might help you understand how I made progress through the codebase.